Squat all over the world, international conference

 Scientific committee:

-- Miguel Martínez (IBF, Uppsala University, Sweden)
+- Miguel A. Martínez (IBF, Uppsala University, Sweden)

 - Alexander Vasudevan (University of Oxford, United Kingdom)